 Ants do not reproduce as fast as bacteria, have much lower population numbers and more homogenous genes.
 They can, however, produce a range of antimicrobial peptides (AMPs) with antifungal activity to act as an effective first defence.

 Figure 2.
 Strategies for preventing development of antifungal resistance.
-The models are particular cases from those proposed by Baym et al. 2016.
+The models are particular cases from those proposed by Baym et al. (2016).
 In this context the two key players are AMPs produced by insects and antifungals produced by bacteria.
 (A) In a synergistic antagonistic interaction acquisition of resistance makes the mutant more sensitive to the combination of the antimicrobial peptide and bacterial antifungal.
 (B) In the collateral sensitivity hypothesis, which occurs without co-application, acquired resistance to AMPs induce susceptibility of the bacterial antifungal thus allowing selection against resistance.
 (C) In a suppressive interaction strategy, due to molecular interaction of the bacterial antifungals and antifungal peptides, efficacy of bacterial antifungals is reduced as the resistance to antimicrobial peptide evolves.
-Figure modified from Baym et al. 2016.
+Figure modified from Baym et al. (2016).

 REFERENCES